BlueMonkey262/openTube/README.md

 # Client
 Does the fun part!
 Shows the video to you, first by contacting a registry, finding a channel it wants, then talking to a server to stream a video!

+**All work is done in the dev branch, and once proven stable, is moved to master.**